 The first story I wrote was The Fire.
 I was in grade 8 when my Auntie Lyd and four cousins died in a tragic house fire.
-To write the piece, I pulled together excerpts from my grade 8 diary, my gram’s writing about the event (shared in her book), and then I asked my mom questions about specific memories.
+To write the piece, I pulled together excerpts from my grade 8 diary and my gram’s writing about the event.
+I asked my mom questions about specific memories.
 I couldn’t believe the discrepancies in our stories.
-We all had our own interpretations of what had happened that night, and I had carried pieces for years that were really dark and devastating.
-To realize that what I had believed might not have been true was so freeing.
-I was finally able to let go, and I felt it immediately.
-One of my narrators was losing their voice.
+We all had our own interpretations of what had happened.
+I realized that I had been carrying painful pieces for a long time that might not have even been true.
+I was finally able to let go and felt it immediately.

 After that experience, I knew that I needed to keep going.
-Since then, I have spent 3 years writing my life stories and I’m still teasing apart pieces as they arise.
-I have interviewed my parents asking questions that have always weighed on my mind.
+Since then, I have spent 3 years writing my life stories.
+I’m still teasing apart pieces as they arise.
+I have interviewed my parents.
 I’ve captured stories shared by family members and have flipped through many photo albums.
 It has led to beautiful things.
 Learning to slow down.
 Gaining new perspectives of past experiences and letting go of heavy stuff.
 Learning to trust and listen to my heart.
 Mending relationships and feeling more grounded than ever.
 It wasn’t easy, and it so badly needed to happen.
 I started to wonder if women out there might find healing in their stories too.

-In my past life, I designed and created learning materials to introduce new thinking and concepts in a way that felt easy to consume, were useful, and made a difference in people’s day to day lives.
-I was an instructional designer and consultant for a large school board in Ontario.
-Taking my background in how the brain learns, human-centred design, and what makes learning effective, I designed websites and created materials so busy educators had a place to learn that gave them flexibility and choice.
+In my past life, I was an instructional designer and learning consultant for a large school board in Ontario.
+I designed websites and created learning materials so busy educators (teachers, principals, and curriculum consultants) had a place to learn that gave them flexibility and choice.
+Keeping in mind how the brain learns and what makes learning effective, it was my job to make materials that were bite-sized, meaningful, and applicable in their day to day lives.
 I’ve recently decided to take this background and use it to design learning for women.

 I’ve created a private online space, called The Search for Self, where women can delve into their stories to see what they can find.
-With privacy and freedom to explore life experiences on their own terms, women can choose what materials to engage with that are meaningful and relevant to them.
+With privacy and freedom to explore their life experiences on their own terms, women can choose what materials to engage with and where they want / need to go.
 It’s a beautiful blend of storytelling, learning, finding meaning, and caring for ourselves through it all.